 For the first two steeps, 95°c water for no longer than 60 seconds will provide plenty of flavor.
 From the third steep onward it is fine to add up to thirty additional seconds per steep.
 This should provide between four and six re-steeps depending on the quality of the tea.
 For larger vessels (teapots of over 500ml) re-steep potential is usually lower.

 The second dark roast oolong in our collection was crafted using organic, Taiwanese origin tea leaf grown at 1,400 meters elevation.
-The ...from $10.00
+The ...$10.00 - Sold Out

 The second dark roast oolong in our collection was crafted using organic, Taiwanese origin tea leaf grown at 1,400 meters elevation.
 The result speaks for itself: the roast imparts a rich, malty flavor in the front end, and a coffee-like texture in the liquor itself.
 The use of high mountain...

 The flavors of this tea are malty sweet, with an understated citrus finish.
 Like all good roasted oolong, the liquor has a mouth-waterin...$15.00

 The flavors of this tea are malty sweet, with an understated citrus finish.
 Like all good roasted oolong, the liquor has a mouth-watering effect in the aftertaste.
 The second and third steep have less roasted flavor and exhibit more fruitiness.
 We definitely recommend steeping at least twice to bring out...